dotnet/docs/docs/core/additional-tools/dotnet-core-uninstall.md

 >This tool can uninstall versions of the .NET Core Runtime that are required by framework dependent applications on your machine.
 You can reinstall .NET Core Runtimes from https://dotnet.microsoft.com/download.

 >[!WARNING]
 >This tool can uninstall versions of the .NET Core SDK and Runtime that Visual Studio relies on.
-If you break your Visual Studio installation , run "Repair" in the Visual Studio installer to get back to a working state.
+If you break your Visual Studio installation, run "Repair" in the Visual Studio installer to get back to a working state.

+>[!NOTE]
+>By default, all commands will keep the .NET Core SDKs and Runtimes that may be required by Visual Studio or other SDKs.
+These SDKs and Runtimes can be uninstalled by listing them explicitly as arguments or by using the `--force` option.

 The tool requires elevation to uninstall .NET Core SDKs and Runtimes.
 Run the tool in an Administrator command prompt on Windows and with `sudo` on macOS.
 The `dry-run` and `whatif` commands do not require elevation.

 `dotnet-core-uninstall dry-run`, `dotnet-core-uninstall whatif`, and `dotnet-core-uninstall remove` have the same options and arguments.
-By defualt, all commands will keep SDKs or Runtimes that may be required by Visual Studio or other SDKs.
-These SDKs and Runtimes can be uninstalled by listing them explicitly as arguments or by using the --force option.

 #### Synopsis